MALACHY’S POPES AND NOSTRADAMUS

 Once we allow a very few key consonants to duplicate once or twice then all 111 Latin legends coined lyrically by Malachy and the description, by parts, of the end of the Roman Church under Peter are living within the letters of Nostradamus Quatrain II 41 which not only endorses the accuracy of Malachy further but certainly makes Michel de Nostredame’s composition seem a work of sheer genius, don’t you think?

 (Were ‘Malachy’s Popes’ rewritten or expanded during the time of Nostradamus?
 For more than one reason, maybe?
 Elected Pope Pius IV, 1559-65, ‘Esculapii pharmacum’ was a Medici by family name and so was Clement VII, 1523-34, ‘Flos pilei ægri’, the flower of the sick person’s pill.
 The Medicis dynasty started out as flourishing pharmacists then sank to social supremacy with criminal control over worldly wealthmaking and ‘Peter’s pence’.
 The modern publication was in 1969 by Colin Smythe Ltd. and marked favourably by the (mod.Fr.)
 ‘Archeveque S.E.
 Cardinale, Nonce apostolique en Belgique et au Luxembourg’.
-These letters in parentheses may be found in Quatrain II 41 also on allowing duplicates, as was normal enough with anagrams in Nostredame’s time.
+The letters in quotation marks may be found in Quatrain II 41 also once allowing duplicates as was normal enough with anagrams in Nostredame’s time.
 Is this peculiar instance a pure coincidence?
 I would guess so for otherwise what might that imply?)

 (Also see the Nostradamus Quatrains